 - Currently exploring wiring up a front-end form as integration into Cityworks backend; the form would dynamically populate the fields based on the businesses’ associated unique pin stored in a proprietary database

 - Adding CivicPlus’ Pay utility application as a submission event

 City-Wide Class Portal

 - Uses an element lookup when a department is selected

-- Productivity dynamically creates and populates the fields with classes listed for that department
+- The Process Automation tool dynamically creates and populates the fields with classes listed for that department

 The Value of a Single Solution Partner